nodatime/nodatime/www/unstable/userguide/duration-patterns.md

 The following standard pattern is supported:

-- `o`: Round-trip pattern, which always uses the invariant culture and a pattern string of `-D:hh:mm:ss.FFFFFFF`.
+- `o`: Round-trip pattern, which always uses the invariant culture and a pattern string of `-D:hh:mm:ss.FFFFFFFFF`.
   This is the default format pattern.

 Custom Patterns